jcs090218/vscode-vscode_api/README.md

 // Make cursor goto the end of the current line. api.endOfLine();
 ```
-*Check out the API section for more API informations!!*
+*P.S.
+Check out the API section for more API informations!!*

 ## API